This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 - Place each ball on the baking sheets making sure that you give them plenty of room to spread.

 - Press down the balls to flatten them slightly with the palm of your hand.
 The more you press, the thinner and crispier the biscuits will be.
+Don't press at all for thicker cookies with less spread.

 - Bake for 10 minutes.
 They will be very soft when removed from the oven but they will harden considerably on cooling.